-Twin Model, Mathilde Tantot Flashes Fishnets In Triple Instagram Update
+Twin Model Mathilde Tantot Flashes Fishnets In Triple Instagram Update

 Mathilde is posing for a bedroom selfie.
 In the background, blue-gray bed sheets and a woven basket feel homey, but something is upping the ante.
 It comes in the form of one French model, her smartphone, and her super-racy fishnet stockings.

 Tantot’s tight black mini dress hugs her every curve.
 It flaunts her rear, but it cuts off at the upper thigh – that’s where the fishnets take over.
-While easy-going hair and sneakers give a laid-back finish, the post is raising pulses.
+While easy-going hair and sneakers give her look a laid-back finish, the post is raising pulses.
 A second snap offers a close-up.
 Mathilde is on the floor, full-frontal, and criss-cross details on her dress offer hints of cleavage.
-The third and final picture simply showcases this model’s curvaceous rear, manicured nails, and what appears to be a much-adored teddy bear.
+The third and final picture simply showcases this model’s curvaceous rear, manicured nails, and what appears to be a well-loved teddy bear.

 Mathilde’s whimsical caption gives a nod to her Pretty Little Thing outfit before suggesting that she is “lost” in her mind.
 One fan had his own thoughts on the subject, as per his comment.